serenity-is/docs/tutorials/movies/updating_serenity_packages.md

 # Updating Serenity Packages (ASP.NET MVC Version)

-When i started writing this tutorial, Serenity (NuGet packages containing Serenity assemblies and standard scripts libraries) and Serene (the application template) was at version 2.1.8.
+When i started writing this tutorial, Serenity was at version 2.1.8.

 When you read this you are probably using a later version, so you might not have to update serenity yet.